bkj123/Getting_and_Cleaning_Data_Project/README.md

 Getting_and_Cleaning_Data_Project
 =================================
 # Introduction
-This repository covers course project of a Coursera Johns Hopkins' course called 'Getting and Cleaning Data'.
+This repository covers a course project of a Coursera Johns Hopkins' course called 'Getting and Cleaning Data'.
 It accesseses and manipulates Smartphone data from Samsung.

 # Execution